abs-sayem/windows_utility/custom_office/readme.md

 ## Activate the Office
+1. **Using Command `(Need Internet)`:**
-1. Open terminal as administrator and run the following command: it will pop a window that provides options of activation, just press the corresponding numbers. ***`It also activates the windows.`***
+- Open terminal as administrator and run the following command:
   ```cmd
     irm https://get.activated.win | iex
   ```
+- it will pop a window that provides options for activation, follow the instruction carefully - just press the corresponding numbers.
+- ***`It also activates the windows.`***

   OR

+2. **The KMS Activation Script:**
-2. Use the kms activation script.
-Search **`bit.ly/office2019.txt`** in the web for office 2019 activation.
-Copy the script from any of the page and save the script in text file and save the file with **`.cmd`** extension.
-Then run the cmd file as administrator.
+  - Search **`bit.ly/office2019.txt`** in the web for office 2019/2021/2024 activation.
+Copy the script from any of the page and paste the script in text file and save the file with **`.cmd`** extension.
+  - Then run the cmd file as administrator.
 If the script does not work, try another script.